 During 2022, we completed workforce reductions in each of the first, second, and fourth quarters of approximately 75 employees, 25 employees, and 50 employees, respectively.
 We incurred total expense of \$4.4 million consisting of employee separation costs of \$3.3 million and non-cash compensation expense of \$1.1 million due to the accelerated vesting of certain equity awards.
-All employee separation costs are expected to be paid by the third quarter of 2023.
+All employee separation costs for 2022 actions were paid by the fourth quarter of 2023.